alibaba-archive/p-gather/README.md

 ### gather(Promise, [concurrency])

-Execute `Promise` in parallel, with the given concurrency defaulting to 5, and gather the result
+Execute `Promise` array in parallel, with the given concurrency defaulting to 5, and gather the result

+### gather.thread(Function, [concurrency])

+Run a function in parallel N times.
+Function must return a Promise Object.

 ## License